-The era of internet provides us with countless possibilities.
+The era of the internet provides us with countless possibilities.
 For businesses, it is extremely beneficial as they can build an online presence and grow it, in order to reach a wide audience.
 Today, if you don’t have an online presence, it is almost as if you don’t exist.
 It is a cost-effective and quick way to reach out to your customer base.
-A vital aspect of it is, local SEO.
+A vital aspect of it is local SEO.
 It is important for your website to have a good ranking in local search pages.

 Step #1: Claiming your Google profile

 For starters, it is essential that you set up your Google My Business and a Google+ local profile.
 In order to set up the former, you need to go here.
 If you need help getting this done, refer to this online tutorial.
 After you do this, you verify your business via a Google plus postcard so it will be visible to customers on Google search and maps.
 This will take about a week.